jodur/imagesdirectory-camera/README.md

 | lasthours  |  Select only files from last x hours since lastfile in selected timerange| optional, Default=0.0 =>select all files in the timerange |

 The file selection function defined by exclude and the timestamps are identical as in the use with `imagedirectory.create_gif_mp4` service.

-The only addition is the `lasthours` parameter that allows you to select only the latest `x.x` hours from the latest images within the given timerange.
-This parameters allows you to only include the snapshots that are made (for example) the last 2 hours to display in the camera.

 The No. of files and the selected files that the camera is using are available as Attribute and could be examined under the developer tools under the STATES tab.